Achievable logoAchievable logo

 Common Disaster Provision

-A provision that can be included in a life insurance contract providing that the primary beneficiary must outlive the insured for a specified period of time in order to receive the proceeds.
+A provision in a life insurance contract stating that the primary beneficiary must survive the insured for a specified period of time (commonly 30-90 days) in order to receive the proceeds.
+If the primary beneficiary does not survive the insured for this period, the proceeds are paid to the contingent beneficiary.

 Contingent Beneficiary